Analysis of a Generalized Expectation-Maximization Algorithm for Gaussian Mixture Models: A Control Systems Perspective: Pedagogical Examples

 \subsection{Discussion of results}

-The reason why the initial conditions on the means are selected such that they lie on a line orthogonal to the means characterizing the synthetic GMM considered above are to intentionally make the convergence of the \mbox{PB-GEM} and \mbox{W-PB-GEM} algorithms more difficult.
-We also illustrate in Figure~\ref{fig:logLplot} a comparative study of the \mbox{PB-GEM} and \mbox{W-PB-GEM} algorithms (the matrix $W$ was selected identical to the one in Section~\ref{subsec:subsec}) by plotting the mean and standard deviation of the negative \mbox{log-likelihood} function for 30 instances of both the algorithms when they are initialized with the same set of parameters for a particular instance.
-In general, such worst case initialization conditions are useful in order to gain insights into the transient behaviors of such algorithms.
+The reason why the initial conditions on the means are selected such that they lie on a line orthogonal to the means characterizing the synthetic GMM considered above is to intentionally make the convergence of the \mbox{PB-GEM} and \mbox{W-PB-GEM} algorithms more difficult.
+We also illustrate in Figure~\ref{fig:logLplot} a comparative study of the \mbox{PB-GEM} and \mbox{W-PB-GEM} algorithms for the two-class example (the matrix $W$ was selected identical to the one in Section~\ref{subsec:subsec}) by plotting the mean and standard deviation of the negative \mbox{log-likelihood} function for 30 instances of both the algorithms when they are initialized with the same set of parameters for a particular instance.
+In general, such worst-case initialization conditions are useful in order to gain insights into the transient behaviors of such algorithms.

 It is also instructive here to note that for the problem of identifying the parameters of a high-dimensional GMM, the number of iterations to convergence would grow exponentially.
 In such a case, it would be extremely important to have convergence to the actual parameters in as few iterations as possible, since each iteration would involve a pass over the entire dataset, and when the dataset is large, having a lower number of iterations to convergence would amount to a reduction in the amount of time taken for the estimation of the parameters.